Schedule

 Facilitated Small-Group Dialogue Sessions (Pool Parties)

 The pool parties, or small-group dialogue sessions, are spaces where participants deepen their learning and build community with others.
 Similar to school homerooms, each pool party is composed of a diverse group of participants.
 The facilitator(s) meet with the same group daily to lead the participants through activities designed for engagement with the week’s content, connection with other participants, and self-reflection.
 Educators explore how insights gained from workshops and plenaries will actively inform their own practice.
 Participants will be encouraged to engage in critical conversations in order to challenge assumptions and spark innovation for their work moving forward.
-By Thursday, participants will emerge with a vision of reimagined education and the understanding needed to realize this vision.
+Participants emerge with a vision of reimagined education and the understanding needed to realize this vision.